Finlay-Wright/aws-secure-landing-zone/README.md

 terraform apply
 ```

 This creates all the security controls in your AWS account.
 It's self-contained and easy to tear down.
-See [demo/README.md](demo/README.md) for the full walkthrough.
+See [demo/README.md](demo/README.md) for more info.

 **For production use**, you'll want to deploy the baseline to each account in your organization: